Franklin Weather Forecast - NewsBreak

 Franklin Weather Forecast

-FRANKLIN, VA(Updated at 8am ET)Here's your weather forecast for the next four days.
+FRANKLIN, VT(Updated at 8am ET)Here's your weather forecast for the next four days.

 Saturday, August 7